The Common (magazine): Content and Editors

 The Common has published new fiction by Lauren Groff, Fiona Maazel, Sabina Murray, and Teresa Svoboda, essays by Sarah Smarsh, W. Ralph Eubanks, and Susan Straight, and poems by Rafael Campo, Don Share, Honor Moore, Bob Hicok, Fatimah Asghar, David Lehman, J. D. McClatchy, John Freeman, and Mary Jo Salter.
 The magazine has featured part by Rico Gatson and Martha Rosler.
 Its prototype issue included a piece by Jim Shepard.
 The magazine has also published the work of debut writers, poets, and photographers.
 Beyond the biannual issues, the magazine publishes literary features online, all freely available to the public.
-The website includes interviews, a fledgling podcast series, called Contributors in Conversation, a monthly recommendation of books from the authors and staff of The Common, called Friday Reads, Dispatches, short missives written by contributors evoking a particular sense of place, and other features not published in the print editions.
+The website includes interviews, a fledgling podcast series, called Contributors in Conversation, a monthly recommendation of books from the authors and staff of The Common, called "Friday Reads", Dispatches, short missives written by contributors evoking a particular sense of place, and other features not published in the print editions.

-Critical Responses and Awards
+Critical responses and awards

 In 2014, the magazine's first year of eligibility, the National Endowment for the Arts awarded The Common an Art Works Grant.

 Other authors and writers, whose works have not been included in The Common, have praised the magazine and some of the stories it has published.
-The Best American Series, whose editors have included Dave Eggers, Denise Duhamel, Cheryl Strayed, Elizabeth Strout, and Mark Doty, has named particular The Common issues and stories as belonging to their top lists of prose, poetry, and essays between the years 2012-2014.
+The Best American Series, whose editors have included Dave Eggers, Denise Duhamel, Cheryl Strayed, Elizabeth Strout, and Mark Doty, has named particular The Common issues and stories as belonging to their top lists of prose, poetry, and essays between the years 2012 and 2014.

 The 26th Annual New York Book Show recognized The Common Issues 01 and 02, earning the magazine a second place literary magazine design award.
 Other contributors to The Common have had their work featured by Longform, Literary Hub, and Utne Reader.
 Others have won prizes from PEN America, New England Poetry Club, Craft Literary, O. Henry Award 2017, and the Pushcart Prize.
 The journal's editorial vision and design has also been praised in The New Yorker, The Boston Globe, Slate, The Millions, Orion Magazine, and The Chronicle of Higher Education.
-The magazine has won the CLMP Firecracker Award 2016.
+The magazine has been nominated for the CLMP Firecracker Award three times.
 In 2019, The Common received the Literary Magazine Prize from the Mrs. Giles Whiting Foundation.